 Wide area gaming (including AR/VR)

-There are other ways of looking at vertical.
+There are other ways of looking at ‘Vertical’.
 Vertical integration is really a competition/anti-trust term, rather than a technical term.
 In that context it describes a technical situation that some set of functionalities that may be provided by the same company could actually in practice also be provided by different companies.
-So, for instance, "5G" is "vertically integrated" because it actually assumes - from the technical spec - that a single commercial provider will be responsible for a whole range of different features that are not really separable.
-But IEEE 802 is not "vertically integrated" in that sense because you could just as well have different operators of
+So, for instance, "5G" is "vertically integrated" because it actually assumes in its technical specifications that a single commercial provider will be responsible for a whole range of different features that are not really separable.
+In that sense IEEE 802 technologies are not "vertically integrated" because they can be deployed by different operators of

-different networks (one does wired, someone else wireless, etc).

-Define some reference specifications for vertical markets

-Unique requirements, may be specific to the vertical markets
+completely different networks (e.g. one leverages wired connections, while others are based on wireless connectivity).
+Nevertheless, IEEE 802 plays a role in vertical integration through providing the plain connectivity layer, e.g. IEEE 802.11 in IEEE 1609 vehicle-to-vehicle communications, or IEEE 802.15.4 in the SEP.

-Vertical markets often required highly-engineered networks.
-Not commodity service.
+Vertical markets often require highly-engineered networks to guarantee the quality of the required communication services.

-Vertical markets operate on a different lifecycle – the vertical network is expected to remain in service for a longer time than a service-provider network.
+Quite often vertical markets follow extended lifecycles; the vertical network is expected to remain in service for a longer time than a service-provider network.

-Vertical markets may have different cost models.
-Some are opex averse, others are capex averse.
+And vertical markets may have different cost models compared to usual public communication networks with some are opex averse, others are more capex averse.

 Economic Aspects for Vertical Application Networks

-The network “enables creating/delivering a product” vs “the network is the product”
+IEEE 802 based networks are usually aimed to “enable creating/delivering a product” instead of “the network is the product” defined by a open standard

 IEEE needs to think about how to create that package without a “subscription model”